-The Bethesda Overlay Zone is the zone that implements many of the recommendations of the Bethesda Downtown Sector Plan.
+The Bethesda Overlay Zone implements many of the recommendations of the Bethesda Downtown Sector Plan.
 The Bethesda Overlay Zone has different rules and incentives for MPDUs in Downtown Bethesda as compared to the county.

-- 1. Public Benefit Points: The Planning Board may grant MPDU public benefit points for providing more than 15 percent MPDUs at the rate of 15 points for every 1 percent of the number of units in the project above 15 percent.
-Any fraction of 1 percent increase in MPDUs entitles the applicant to an equal fraction of 15 points.
-For points to be awarded, at least one more MPDU than would be required at 15 percent must be provided. - a.
-For a project providing at least 20 percent MPDUs, other public benefit point categories are not required except for 1) Exceptional Design and 2) Energy Conservation and Generation in the High-Performance Area. - 2.
-Bonus Density: In the Bethesda Overlay Zone, residential density may be increased above the mapped residential floor area ratio (FAR) by 17.5 percent plus 0.1 percent for each 0.1 percent increase in MPDUs above 17.5 percent. - 3.
-Additional Height: If a project exceeds 17.5 percent MPDUs and is located in the Height Incentive Area, the height limit of the applicable zone does not apply to the extent required to provide MPDUs.
-The additional height is calculated as the floor area provided for MPDUs above 15 percent divided by the average residential floor plate area, where each whole number and each remaining fraction allows a height increase of 12 feet.
+Public Benefit Points: The Planning Board may grant MPDU public benefit points for providing more than 15% MPDUs at the rate of 15 points for every 1% of the number of units in the project above 15%.
+Any fraction of a 1% increase in MPDUs entitles the applicant to an equal fraction of 15 points.
+For points to be awarded, at least one more MPDU than would be required at 15% must be provided.
+For a project providing at least 20% MPDUs, other public benefit point categories are not required except for 1) Exceptional Design and 2) Energy Conservation and Generation in the High-Performance Area.

+Bonus Density: In the Bethesda Overlay Zone, residential density may be increased above the mapped residential floor area ratio (FAR) by 17.5% plus 0.1% for each 0.1% increase in MPDUs above 17.5%.

+Additional Height: If a project exceeds 17.5% MPDUs and is located in the Height Incentive Area, the height limit of the applicable zone does not apply to the extent required to provide MPDUs.
+The additional height is calculated as the floor area provided for MPDUs above 15% divided by the average residential floor plate area, where each whole number and each remaining fraction allows a height increase of 12 feet.

-SECTION 2: PLANNING AREAS WITH A 15 PERCENT MPDU REQUIREMENT DESIGNATION
+SECTION 2: PLANNING AREAS WITH A 15% MPDU REQUIREMENT DESIGNATION

-15 PERCENT PLANNING AREA DESIGNATION OVERVIEW
+15% PLANNING AREA DESIGNATION OVERVIEW

 In 2018, Bill 38-17 was passed by the Montgomery County Council.
-The bill went into effect in October 2018, and it created a 15 percent MPDU requirement in any Planning Area designated annually by the Planning Board, in which 45 percent of the census tracts have a median household income of at least 150 percent of the county-wide median household income.
+The bill went into effect in October 2018, and it created a 15% MPDU requirement in any Planning Area, which must be designated annually by the Planning Board, in which 45% of the census tracts' acreage have a median household income of at least 150% of the county-wide median household income.

-Planning staff calculates this requirement using median income data (both at the county and census tract level) from the 5-year American Community Survey.
+Planning Staff calculates this requirement using median income data (both at the county and census tract level) from the most recent 5-year American Community Survey.
 Planning Area boundaries are aggregated by 2020 census tract boundaries, with each census tract in the county assigned a Planning Area if its centroid (i.e., the geometric center of the census tract) falls into that Planning Area (this is done through ArcGIS).
-While census data and the aggregated Planning Area/census tract data are used to calculate the 15 percent requirement, it is the actual boundary of the Planning Area that has the 15 percent requirement, not the aggregated census boundaries.
+While census data and the aggregated Planning Area/census tract data are used to calculate the 15% requirement, it is the actual boundary of the Planning Area that has the 15% requirement, not the aggregated census boundaries.
+Planning Area boundaries are shown in Figure 2.

-Figure 3 2020 Census Tracts and Planning Areas
+Figure 2 2020 Census Tracts and Planning Areas

-In the 2017-2021 5-year ACS survey, Montgomery County had a median income of \$117,345.
-A 50 percent increase over the median is \$58,673, making \$176,018, 150 percent of median.
-The total area of all census tracts assigned to a Planning Area with a median income of over \$176,018 is divided by the total area of all census tracts assigned to that Planning Area.
-If 45 percent or more of the census tracts acreage assigned to that Planning Area has a median income higher than \$176,018, that Planning Area is designated with a 15 percent MPDU requirement.
-See below for an example where 55 percent of the census tracts assigned to the North Bethesda Planning Area have a median income greater than \$176,018.
+In the 2018-2022 5-year ACS survey, Montgomery County had a median income of \$125,583.
+A 50% increase over the median is \$62,792, making \$188,375, 150% of median.
+Figure 3 illustrates the census tracts with a median income over \$188,375.
+The total area of all census tracts assigned to a Planning Area with a median income of over \$188,375 is divided by the total area of all census tracts assigned to that Planning Area.
+If 45% or more of the census tracts acreage assigned to that Planning Area has a median income higher than \$188,375, that Planning Area is designated with a 15% MPDU requirement.
+See below for an example where 55% of the census tracts assigned to the North Bethesda Planning Area have a median income greater than \$188,375.